 Exercise 2: Finding paired CRISPR sites

 In this exercise you will use Find CRISPR Sites to find paired sites on the LYP1 CDS.
-Select the LYP1 CDS document and go to Cloning→Find CRISPR sites.
+Select the LYP1 CDS document and go to Annotate and Predict→Find CRISPR sites.

 Keep the same settings as for the previous exercise, and also tick the box next to Pair CRISPR sites.
 You can specify the maximum allowable overlap of the sites returned, and the maximum space allowed between the paired sites.
 The maximum overlap and maximum space between sites are measured from the 5′, PAM-distal end of the CRISPR sites.
 We will use the default options of 6 and 16 respectively.